MiWeiss/Project-Tips/README.md

 very bad when detected during grading :triumph:.
 Do not risk it!

 #### :+1: :+1: :+1: Code compiles without errors
-If your code does not compile, we cannot run it and won't be able to give you any points for any of the cool stuff you implemented.
+If your code does not compile, your TA cannot run it and won't be able to give you any points for any of the cool stuff you implemented.
 For this, its important that you do not use use any external libraries (which your TA won't bother installing).

 #### :+1: :+1: :+1: Happy path functionality
-Make sure at least one minimal happy path works. [-> minimal first principle](./mini_sections/minimal_first)
+Make sure at least one minimal happy path works. [-> minimal first principle](./mini_sections/minimal_first.md)

 #### :+1: :+1: Code documentation and project readme
 Document all exposed methods in your code.